Skip to main content

 A comparison of hvsrpy with Geopsy

-Some of the functionality available in hvsrpy overlaps with the popular open-source software Geopsy.
+Some of the functionality available in hvsrpy overlaps with the popular open-source software geopsy.
 Therefore, to encourage standardization, wherever their functionality coincides we have sought to ensure consistency.
 Two such comparisons are shown below.
-One for a single time window (left) and one for multiple time windows (right).
-Additional examples and the information necessary to reproduce them are provided at the end of this document.
+One for a single time window (top) and one for multiple time windows (bottom).
+Additional examples are provided at the end of this document.
+Additional examples and the code to reproduce all of the examples shown are provided in the gallery.

 Getting Started